Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Steps C2 and L2: Reduction to Path Properties and Proof of Indistinguishability in CMTs

 \subsection{Steps~\ref{step2comp} and~\ref{step2foil} for CMTs}

-It is a classical fact that an i.i.d. marking of a deterministic base space is tail trivial.
+\del{It\mar{\ali{The second half of this paragraph is already discussed many times.
+Maybe a 1-line introductory sentence is enough.}} is a classical fact that an i.i.d. marking of a deterministic base space is tail trivial.
 Part~\ref{thm:tailDrainage-all} of \Cref{thm:tailDrainage} below is an analogous claim for CMTs on random base spaces (not necessarily unimodular).
-In the next parts of the theorem, analogous claims are proved for tail branch/level-set properties of CMTs, which reduce such properties to invariant/tail properties of $\anc(\bs o)$ and establish Steps~\ref{step2comp} and~\ref{step2foil}.
+In the next parts of the theorem, analogous claims are proved for tail branch/level-set properties of CMTs, which reduce such properties to invariant/tail properties of $\anc(\bs o)$ and establish Steps~\ref{step2comp} and~\ref{step2foil}.}